 The Compensation Committee believes that it is appropriate to offer competitive total compensation packages to our executive officers in order to attract and retain top executive talent.
 The compensation Peer Group allows the Compensation Committee to monitor the compensation practices of our primary competitors for executive talent.
-The Compensation Committee utilizes this information to establish pay ranges for our Named Executive Officers and each individual's pay is targeted within those market-based pay ranges in consideration of a range of factors as described earlier in this disclosure.
+The Compensation Committee utilizes this information to establish pay ranges for our NEOs and each individual's pay is targeted within those market-based pay ranges in consideration of a range of factors as described earlier in this disclosure.

 The Compensation Committee reviews and approves the Peer Group each year.
-The 2014 and 2013 peer groups each consisted of 17 companies.
-During 2014, Measurement Specialities was dropped since it was acquired by TE Connectivity Ltd. Consequently, Cognex Corporation was added as a replacement.
+The 2015 and 2014 peer groups each consisted of 17 companies.